-Now that you know more about lithium producers around the world, read our article on top lithium-mining companies to see which firms are dominating the lithium market.
+Now that you know more about lithium producers around the world, read our article on lithium reserves by country.
+You can also check out our article on top lithium mining companies to see which firms are dominating the lithium market.

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.